 Soon, this level of transparency may not merely be best practice, it may be the law.
 This seems to be the direction GDPR and PECR are moving things.

 Digital marketing ultimately comes down to conversions: what is the lead quality of website visitors giving you their contact information?
 Are you increasing the number of quality leads you’re generating for the Sales team?

-While pop-ups can be an effective method for increasing conversions, it’s important that you use them in a way that doesn’t compromise UX or lead quality, as ultimate this will hurt your Marketing and Sales goals.
+While pop-ups can be an effective method for increasing conversions, it’s important that you use them in a way that doesn’t compromise UX or lead quality, as ultimately this will hurt your Marketing and Sales goals.